DiriD-king/Investorguide/README.md

 **HOW TO INVEST IN MAJOR COMPANIES**

-The year is 2025, and people are looking for waysto increase income.
+The year is 2025, and people are looking for ways to increase income.
 Trending ways are remotejobs, online paying sites and a few more.
 However, here is a secret many don't know, you can make millions from investing in companies.

 If you want to up your finance game and start making money in six figures instead of a $20-$100 p/h online job How did Elon Musk get to where he is today at the top of the ladder?
 I'll tell you how, by investing in Companies, buying shares.
 I too recently just started (about four months) and already i am making hundreds of thousands of dollars a month.
 And to think that I started my investment with what I had saved (which wasn't much at all).
 A few months down the line, I am practically making money in my sleep!